No Strings Attached Community Band of Sudbury

 May 23/17: Afternoon gym concert at Garson Northeastern School.

-March 13/17: St. Patrick’s theme concert at Red Oaks.
+March 13/17: St. Patrick’s themed concert at Red Oaks Villa.

 Dec.
-11/16: Concert at the Parkside with guests, Northern Echoes;
+11/16: Concert at the Parkside, with guests, Northern Echoes.

 Nov.
 19 & Dec.
 2/16: Afternoon Xmas concerts, Rainbow Mall;